 The Cybersecurity program also consists of;

 Maintaining Written Policies

-Developing these policies would be based on the results of the Cyber Risk Assessment
+Developing these policies would be based on the results of the Compliance Risk Assessment

 Policies could include but not limited to anything around information security, data governance, device management, access controls, business continuity and disaster recovery, network operations and application development.
 This would also include physical security, data privacy, vendor management and incident response.

 Some of other requirements include having a qualified individual responsible for overseeing, implementing and enforcing the written policies.
 This could also include a third part provider.